scionproto/scion/docker/README.md

     sudo apt-get install docker.io

-To build the base docker image:
+The `scion_base` docker image contains all the dependencies of scion, and so it needs to be regenerated any time the dependencies change.
+It is built via:

     ./docker.sh base

-To build the main docker image (which depends on the previous step):
+The `scion` docker image contains a snapshot of your working tree, and is layered on top of the `scion_base` image (and hence should be rebuilt if `scion_base` changes).
+It is built via:

     ./docker.sh build

-To run the main docker image:
+To run the `scion` docker image:

     ./docker.sh run